Publication Ethics

 - Authors are responsible for identifying and declaring all funding sources.

-- Editors must perform all duties carefully to certify the quality of a manuscript being published bearing in mind that the journal has the clearly-defined goals and standards.
+- Editors must perform all duties carefully to certify the quality of a manuscript being published, bearing in mind that the journal has clearly defined goals and standards.

-- Editors must protect any information of authors and reviewers to other parties who are not involved in any stage of paper evaluation whatsoever.
+- Editors must protect any information about authors and reviewers from other parties who are not involved in any stage of paper evaluation whatsoever.

 - Editors must detect and respond to duplications/plagiarism seriously.